darckgames0103/SH12/README.md

                                                                     end
                                                         end)

-                                                        ss:Toggle("Auto sell Mommeh",function(v)
+                                                                ss:Toggle("Auto Sell Muscles"  ,  function(state)
-                                                        if v then
+                                                            if state then
                                                                 _G.on = true

                                                                 while _G.on == true do